What are Derivatives?

 After the credit crisis, many interest rate swaps were "worth" a negative amount, resulting in interest rate swaps that represented a debt instead of an asset.
 Many SMEs and semi-public institutions such as schools and hospitals suffered great financial losses as a result.
 The Libor affair also sounds familiar to many people.
 The Credit Default Swap (CDS) also comes from these regions.
 It is notorious for the collapse of Lehman Brothers.
 A CDS is used to transfer risks of default or bankruptcy to the next layer in this swap.

 Party A borrows 10 million euros from Party B through a CDS.
-Party B insures against the risk of default of the original investment with Party C, and so on.
-The problem was that eventually no one knew who the original borrower was and who had the original risk.
+Party B insures itself against the risk of default of the original investment with Party C, and so on.
+The problem was that in the end no one knew who the original borrower was and who had the original risk.
 It was actually a very opaque financial product, with many people going down the drain because the original risk was sky-high without their knowledge.
 The fall of Lehman Brothers marked the beginning of the credit crisis.

 Margin call

 From the swap world also comes the margin call.
-This is a situation that occurs when a swap threatens to get out of control.
+This is a situation that occurs when a swap threatens to get out of hand.
 As soon as unacceptable risks emerge for one of the parties in the swap, a margin call follows.
 This means that the collateral deposited at the beginning of the swap is assigned to the winning party to terminate the swap.
 This risk is the focus of the 2011 film "Margin Call."

 Futures

-For obvious reasons, there are standardized futures, such as a grain future that covers exactly 5,000 bushels of grain of a certain quality.
+For obvious reasons, there are standardized futures, such as a grain future that relates to exactly 5,000 bushels of grain of a certain quality.
 In agricultural products, this is necessary to establish the fair value of a derivative.
 Standardized contracts are used primarily with products that would become technically unsaleable without a set price by quantity and quality.

-Operation of a future
+Operation future

 Contract For Difference